 setMonitorGain will set the volume on what will be passed to the monitor.
 Monitor level does not affect the recording volume.
 Gain is an a-weighted value between

-start Initalizes the worker, audio context, and an audio stream and begin capturing audio.
+start Begins a new recording.
 Returns a promise which resolves when recording is started.
 Will callback

 stop will cease capturing audio and disable the monitoring and mic input stream.
 Will request the recorded data and then terminate the worker once the final data has been published.
 Will call the